alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 There are two fields of this structure that are important in order to understand the memory leak.
 The `callback` field is a pointer to a function that is called once the request is completed.
 The `next` field is a pointer to the next `io_request` structure in the linked list of requests.

 ### The bug
-If you stall the device-to-host pipe of DFU, where it will not process any requests, you can then cause a large number of allocations by sending a large number of requests during the stalled period.
+If you stall the device-to-host pipe of DFU, where it will not process any requests while in the stalled state, you can then cause a large number of allocations by sending a large number of requests during the stalled period.
 This will result in each request having it's `io_request` structure being allocated and becoming part of the linked list for the endpoint.
 When you unstall the pipe, you can cause all of these requests to be freed and de-allocated.
 So, with this, we have the ability to allocate and delay the de-allocation of objects on the heap.

 Despite being able to do this, these allocations will not persist through a shut down of the USB stack.
 For this to be the case, we need a memory leak wherein certain requests are never properly de-allocated.